Italian Lemon Knot Cookies; Italian Wedding Cookies; Italian Lemon Cookies; Italian Lemon Drop Cookies; anginetti or more appropriately, tarallucci.

 What do you think?

 If you like lemon cookies, I have Another Simple Italian Lemon Cookie Recipe that I think you are going to love.
-This one can be shaped into a twist!
+This one is shaped into a twist!

 I hope you like both recipes!